-Child protection refers to the processes undertaken to protect children who have been identified as suffering or being at risk of suffering significant harm.
+Child protection refers to the processes undertaken to protect children who have been identified as suffering, or being at risk of suffering significant harm.

-Staff refers to all those working for or on behalf of the school, full time or part time, temporary or permanent, third party providers, in either a paid or a voluntary capacity.
+Staff refers to all those working for or on behalf of the school, full time or part time, temporary or permanent, in either a paid or voluntary capacity.